 Announced on 30 July 1996, the all-new Evolution IV eventually went on sale 23 August 1996.
 Given the CN9A-SNGF code for the GSR and CN9A-SNDF code for the RS, the Evolution IV's development was based on Mitsubishi's WRC experience.
-Due to the demands of the Motorsport people, even the styling was based on efficiency rather than cosmetics.
-There was a new front bumper [with an integrated grille]

-and front airdam [with built-in large diameter PIAA foglights], revised side skirts and rear valance, and a bigger rear spoiler with a delta-shaped wicker, or base; there was also a large air outlet in the aluminium bonnet.
+Due to the demands of the efficiency rather than cosmetics.
+There was a new front bumper [with an integrated grille] and front airdam [with built-in large diameter PIAA foglights], revised side skirts and rear valance, and a bigger rear spoiler with a delta-shaped wicker, or base; there was also a large air outlet in the aluminium bonnet.